sighupio/fury-kubernetes-logging/katalog/minio-ha/README.md

 MinIO is a popular distributed object storage system that allows organizations to deploy highly available and scalable storage infrastructure.
-In order to achieve high availability (HA) for MinIO, a cluster of multiple MinIO nodes must be deployed, with each node having access to its own set of disks.
+In order to achieve high availability (HA) for MinIO, a cluster of multiple MinIO nodes must be deployed, with each node having access to its own set of PVCs.

 ## Requirements

 - Kubernetes >= `1.23.0`
 - Kustomize >= `v3.5.3`
-- [prometheus-operator from KFD monitoring module][prometheus-operator]\
+- [prometheus-operator from KFD monitoring module][prometheus-operator]

 > Prometheus Operator is necessary since we configure a `ServiceMonitor` to make
 > some metrics available from `minio` on prometheus